-- 1. Length of article: not including figures, tables, endnotes, bibliography, and appendixes, it should be approximately 24 to 40 double-spaced pages of 300 words per page, or 7,000 to 12,000 words.
-Please submit a copy of your disk with the article; include the name of the software used and the file name. - 2.
+- 1. Length of article, not including figures, tables, endnotes, bibliography, and appendixes, should be approximately 24 to 40 double-spaced pages of 300 words per page, or 7,000 to 12,000 words.
+Please submit a copy of your disk with the article, including the name of the software used and the file name. - 2.
 Place each figure and table on a separate page, indicating where in the article it should be inserted.
-Include below each, when pertinent, a complete note, labeled "Source," crediting the originator of the data.
-Should it be necessary to obtain permission to reprint, request it, with the desired credit line, from the copyright holder, in writing, and submit it with the article.
-If the methodology of the article requires explanation, put it on a separate double-spaced page (or pages) headed "Methodology." - 3.
+Include below each one, when pertinent, a full note labeled "Source," crediting the originator of the data.
+Should permission to reprint material from the source be necessary, request it and the desired credit line from the copyright holder, in writing, and submit it with the article.
+Should the methodology of the article require explanation, place it on separate double-spaced pages under the heading "Methodology." - 3.
 Provide an abstract a short summary of the article of about 150 words, double-spaced, labeled "Abstract," as well as a one-line author identification.
-The latter should include your professional title and affiliation and a brief description of your work.
-Articles with multiple authors should have an ID for each.

-Example: Shaun O'Connell, professor of English at the University of Massachusetts at Boston, teaches and writes on contemporary Irish and American literature.

-4. Footnotes, designated "Notes," must appear as endnotes at the end of the article.
+The latter should include professional title and affiliation and brief description of your work.
+For articles by multiple authors, identify each one. - Example: Shaun O'Connell, professor of English at the University of Massachusetts Boston, teaches and writes on contemporary Irish and American literature. - 4.
+Footnotes, designated as "Notes," must appear as endnotes at the end of the article.
 It is especially important that these also be double-spaced.
 When possible, place mathematical formulas in the endnotes.

 Publication data for citations from a book must include, in the following sequential order: full first name or initials and last name of author(s), editor, compiler, translator; full title, including subtitle, of the work; editor's name if given in addition to author; city of publication; year of publication; and pertinent page number(s).
-The following are examples of the format:
+For example: